-In order to make this paper more readable, in Appendix A, a glossary of cited metrics is reported.
+In order to make this paper more readable, in Appendix A, a glossary of cited metrics is reported in Table 9.

 In Section 3, the overview of TAC++ architecture is reported.
 TAC++ presents two main areas.
-The first area, discussed in Section 4, includes the estimation, the definition, the validation and the tuning of metrics.
+The first area, discussed in Section 4, includes the estimation, the definition, and the validation and the tuning of metrics.
 The estimation phase includes the evaluation of code metrics and the collection of data from other sources: documents, time sheets, etc. The second part, discussed in Section 5, includes the interpretation of results by means of the support of several diagrams and their related reference values and shapes according to rules, criticisms and guidelines.
 In this part, the adoption of normalized histogram distributions for problem detection is presented.
-The same Section includes an algorithm to semi-automatically perform the system assessment.
+The same section includes an algorithm to semi-automatically perform the system assessment.
 The above aspects are discussed on the basis of results and examples taken from the above mentioned projects.
 An example of the algorithm proposed for the semi-automatic assessment is also proposed considering real data.
 Conclusions are drawn in Section 6.

-2 Overview of Object-Oriented Metrics
+2. Overview of object-oriented metrics